 When I say ‘this is theoretical’ or ‘this is philosophy’ in answer to a question, it means that the language is wrong.
 You cannot ask something in a philosophical way and expect a practical answer. ~ P. D. Ouspensky

-This article is about language, which I know is not a popular subject, but the distinction between philosophy, theory, and practice is important if you want to ask questions about inner work or if you want to teach someone else to practice inner work.
+This essay is about language, which I know is not a popular subject, but the distinction between philosophy, theory, and practice is important if you want to ask questions about inner work or if you want to teach someone else to practice inner work.
 Philosophy, theory, and practice refer to different scales of thinking.
 Philosophy is where you take very general ideas and try to figure them out using the mind.
 It is, in a sense, pure thought.
-In esoteric circles philosophy is said to be easiest of the three scales of thinking because it requires no personal observation.
+In esoteric circles philosophy is said to be the easiest of the three scales of thinking because it requires no personal observation.

 According to this system philosophical schools are merely preparatory schools. ~ P. D. Ouspensky